DecodeGenetics/Ratatosk/README.md

 # Ratatosk

-### Phased hybrid error correction of long reads using colored de Bruijn graphs
+### Hybrid error correction of long reads using colored de Bruijn graphs

 Ratatosk is a *de novo* error correction tool for erroneous long reads designed for accurate variant calling and assembly.
 It is based on a compacted and colored de Bruijn graph built from accurate short reads.
 Short and long reads color paths in the graph while vertices are annotated with candidate *de novo* SNPs.
 We demonstrate that Ratatosk can reduce the raw error rate of ONT reads 6-fold on average with a median error rate as low as 0.28%.
 Ratatosk corrected data maintain nearly 99% accurate SNP calls and increase indel call accuracy by up to about 40% compared to the raw data.
 An assembly of the Ashkenazi individual HG002 created from Ratatosk corrected ONT reads yields a contig N50 of 43.22 Mbp and less misassemblies than an assembly created from PacBio HiFi reads.